-The 2018 Miss & Mrs. Nationwide Pageants will be held in early 2021.
+The 2019 Nationwide National Pageant will be held in early 2021.
 The actual date will be announced in February 2020.
 In an effort to keep contestant expenses as low as possible, but continue to provide an excellent pageant experience, the Nationwide Pageants will be held in the Omaha, Nebraska metro area!

 ♦ Where was the 2021 Nationwide Pageantry National Competition held?

 The 2021 Nationwide Pageantry National Competition was held in July 2021.
 Because of many circumstances beyond our control (including continuing effects of the COVID pandemic), the 2021 National Competition was held virtually.
 Contestants were required to submit all competition categories via video entry, and the Interview/Platform Presentation competition was held utilizing ZOOM meetings.

 ♦ Why was there no competition in 2020?

 For the safety of all participants and organizers, and according to the instructions and recommendations of the World Health Organization as well as the United States Government in regard to social distancing, Nationwide Pageantry made the difficult decision to postpone the 2020 National Competition.
 We placed the highest value on the safety of all involved and chose to wait for the end of the global crisis before hosting a “live” onstage competition.